Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 3.4.2 Chairperson and Vice-Chairperson

 The Chairperson and Vice-Chairperson of the Board are appointed by the Governor in Council to serve part-time, at pleasure, for a term of up to five years.
 The Chairperson presides over meetings of the Board, and performs duties or functions assigned by the Board.
-The Vice-Chairperson supports the Chairperson in their duties, in particular related to governance and leadership, and acts as Chairperson in the event that the Chairperson is absent, unable to act, or if there is a vacancy in that office.
+The Vice-Chairperson supports the Chairperson in their duties, particularly those related to governance and leadership, and acts as Chairperson in the event that the Chairperson is absent, unable to act, or if there is a vacancy in that office.

 The Chairperson leads the Board to ensure effective delivery of the Board’s legislated mandate and responsibilities.
 The Chairperson: